Vyral/mark-adams/_posts/2022-03-07-inspect-your-fire-extinguishers.md

 {% include pullquote.html %}

-I also learned that **there are class A, B, and C fire extinguishers.** Class A is for wood or paper products.
-B is for liquids.
-C is for electrical fires.
+There are three classes of fire extinguishers; Class A is for wood or paper products, class B is for liquids, and class C is for electrical fires.
 When you're buying your fire extinguisher, you want to get an A, B, and C class fire extinguisher for your kitchen.
 If you like candles or have a fireplace in the house you should have another fire extinguisher nearby.

 I hope you found this information valuable.
 If you have any questions, don’t hesitate to reach out to me by phone or email.
 I look forward to hearing from you.